Google, Lenovo and HTC are making a new breed of VR headsets

 Google's getting real help with its virtual reality efforts.

 The tech giant said it's working with Lenovo and HTC to build a new breed of VR headsets, designed to work without a phone or separate computer.
-Unlike its Daydream headsets, which are powered by a phone, this devices is all self-contained.
+Unlike its Daydream headsets, which are powered by a phone, these devices are self-contained.
+To distinguish them, Google's calling these new devices Daydream Euphrates.

 "[It's] what we call standalone VR headsets," said Clay Bavor, Google's vice president of VR efforts.
 "The idea is that you have everything you need built into the headset itself.
 And the whole device is designed just for VR."